ziutek/mymysql/doc/readme.md

 about making the connection, and not wory about re-establish connection after network error or MySQL server restart.
 It is certainly safe to use it with *select* queries and to prepare statements.
-As for the use of the *insert* queries, I'm not entirely sure, that they always can be repeated after network error.
+You must be careful with *insert* queries.
+I'm not sure whether the server performs an insert: immediately after receive query or after successfull sending OK packet.
+Even if it is the second option, server may not immediately notice the network failure becouse of network buffers in kernel.
+Therefore query repetitions may cause additional unnecessary inserts into database.
 This interface does not appear to be useful with local transactions.
 4. Multi statements / multi results were added.
 5. Types ENUM and SET were added for prepared statements results.